christianhelle/clocz/README.md

 ### Report formats

-- `text` writes `clocz.text` while stdout remains the normal text summary
+- `text` writes `clocz.txt` while stdout remains the normal text summary
 - `markdown` writes `clocz.md` for issues, pull requests, and documentation
 - `html` writes `clocz.html` as a standalone report with totals, styling, and a responsive layout